If you have nowhere to stay tonight or in the next 7 days, we may be able to help.

 On this Page:

-We’ll talk with you to understand your situation and how we can help.
-This could include other options such as:
+At your appointment, we’ll talk with you to understand your situation and how we can help.

 - staying with family or friends